AI-sandbox/gnomix/README.md

 The second line specifies the column names, and every following line marks a genome position.

-The first column indicates the physicial position of the SNP and the the remaining columns give the predicted reference panel population for the given interval.
+The first column indicates the physical position of the SNP and the remaining columns give the predicted reference panel population for the given interval.
 A genotype has two haplotypes, so the number of predictions for a genotype is 2*(number of genotypes) and therefore the total number of columns in the file is 1 + 2*(number of genotypes).

 #### query_file_phased.vcf